quanterall/HaskellMaterials/basics/05-error-handling.md

 work to support the case of a unified `e`, what have we actually accomplished in the end?
 A calling function will still not share `e` with our `e`, very likely, unless it also employs more of this unification machinery (this can get very tedious with union types).
-This means that functions that might call ours still will have composition problems while using ours.
+This means that functions that might call ours still will have composition problems while interacting with our code.

 So what happens if we employ the approach of using just `m a` instead?